-Youssef’s writing is featured in many web and print publications including The Atlantic, Guernica, The Kenyon Review, The New York Times, and The Telegraph.
+Youssef’s writing is featured in many web and print publications including The Atlantic, BOMB, Guernica, The Kenyon Review, and The New York Times.
 Frequently anthologized, he has been translated into many languages, he has written widely on Arabic literature and Egyptian history, and his books have appeared in French, German and Polish as well as English and Arabic.

 Youssef’s 2006 photo travelogue Beirut Shi Mahal was nominated for the Lettre Ulysses Award for the Art of Reportage.
 He was among the 39 best Arab writers under 40 selected for the Hay Festival Beirut39 Festival in 2010.
 His first novel, The Book of the Sultan’s Seal, won the 2015 Banipal Seif Ghobash Prize for Paul Starkey’s translation, and his third, Paulo, was on the long list of the International Prize for Arabic Fiction in 2017 and won the 2017 Sawiris Award.